eyereasoner/euler/README.md

-# Engineering Unifying Logic Explainable Reasoning - EULER
+# Engineering Unifying Logic and Explainable Reasoning - EULER

 ## Install and test